Montana/kiriakou/README.md

 # kiriakou

-Post-2FA humanity verification for **Halo Archives*.
+Post-2FA humanity verification for **Halo Archives**.

+Named after ex CIA Officer John Kiriakou.

 Two-factor authentication proves *possession of a factor*.
 It does not prove a **human** is driving the session right now — hijacked sessions, replayed tokens, and headless automation all survive 2FA. `kiriakou` runs *after* login and scores whether the live session is a person, then mints a short-lived
 "humanity" token you can require on high-risk actions.